supranational/vdf-fpga/README.md

 You will need a license for the vu9p in Vivado and for SDAccel.
 Xilinx offers trial licenses on their website.
 The licenses should be loaded through the license manager, which is accessed from the Vivado Help menu.

+Host requirements: 32GB of memory is preferred though 16GB of memory should be sufficient.
+Single threaded performance is the main determinant of runtime.

 ## Ubuntu 18

 While Ubuntu 18 is not officially supported, the on-premise flow can be made to work with a few additional changes after installing SDAccel.